raspberrypilearning/lego-plotter/en/step_1.md

 title: What you will learn
 ---

-+ Learning objective 1
++ Calculating angles of rotation
-+ How to map data ranges onto appropriate scales for visualisation
++ Mapping data ranges onto appropriate scales for visualisation
-+ Learning objective 3
++ Using conditional statements  (if/else)

 --- /collapse ---